 Does post-exercise massage treatment reduce delayed onset muscle soreness?
 A systematic review

-One article on PainSci cites Ernst 1998: A Deep Dive into Delayed-Onset Muscle Soreness
+One page on PainSci cites Ernst 1998: A Deep Dive into Delayed-Onset Muscle Soreness

 PainSci notes on Ernst 1998: